 Optimizing for Visual Search

-According to Google, they want to display Image results from pages that have a high domain authority, post up to date content, and feature the image in a central location at the top of the page.
+According to Google, they want to display Image results from pages that have high domain authority, post up-to-date content, and feature the image in a central location at the top of the page.
 Keeping track of these important details will help your images get the best chance of ranking.